zzaimeche/saltwikiclone/Ubermaster-Architecture.md

 A typical enterprise Data Center (DC) is driven by the [ITSM Change Management](https://en.wikipedia.org/wiki/Change_management_(ITSM)) with a careful planning of the infrastructure.
 An overview to get the idea how typically services are built at Architecture and Change Management and how process looks like, can be found on [Open Group Portal (PDF)](http://www.opengroup.org/architecture/0404brus/presents/rajesh/aandc1.pdf).

 Constantly growing number of managed machines will eventually grow up even more.
 Therefore Salt is required to handle a vast amount of machines, while meet the requirements for a typical DC run.
+Due to the nature of various SUSE products, at least the following specifications needs to be met:

 - **Change the configuration on the machines within a certain period of time.**